Smoking: It's Never Too Late to Stop

 - Your chance of getting cancer will be lower.

 No matter how old you are, all of these health benefits are important reasons to make a plan to stop smoking.

 MedlinePlus: Quitting Smoking

 For more information about health and aging, contact:

 Visit www.nihseniorhealth.gov, a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health and wellness information for older adults.
+This website has health and wellness information for older adults, including information about quitting smoking for older adults.
 Special features make it simple to use.
 For example, you can click on a button to make the type larger.

 National Institute on Aging